Chester Harding Jr.

-Chester Harding Jr. was an American military officer that participated in the American Civil War who was most notable for commanding the 43rd Missouri Infantry Regiment at the Battle of Glasgow, Missouri.
+Chester Harding Jr. (October 16, 1827 – February 10, 1875) was an American lawyer and military officer who participated in the American Civil War, and is known for commanding the 43rd Missouri Infantry Regiment at the Battle of Glasgow, Missouri.

 Biography

-Junior was born in October 16, 1827 in Northampton, Massachusetts as the son of Chester Harding Sr. Harding entered military service upon the outbreak of the American Civil War, initially as a Lieutenant Colonel and Assistant Adjutant General on the staff of Brig.
+Harding was born in October 16, 1827, in Northampton, Massachusetts as the son of Chester Harding Sr. He entered military service upon the outbreak of the American Civil War, initially as a Lieutenant Colonel and Assistant Adjutant General on the staff of Brig.
 General Nathaniel Lyon and commanded the 10th Missouri and 25th Missouri infantry regiments.

 He later commanded the 43rd Missouri Infantry Regiment as part of the defense of Missouri during Price's Missouri Expedition.
 Harding confronted the Confederates at the Battle of Glasgow, Missouri, which ended in defeat for the Union.
 When the war concluded, Harding was brevetted to Brigadier General for "faithful and meritorious services during the war" and replaced Brigadier General John McNeil as commander of the District of Central Missouri.
 He was mustered out in June 1865.
 Harding died in St. Louis on February 10, 1875, and was interred there in the Jefferson Barracks National Cemetery.